sergueik/junit-dataproviders/README.md

 Cell Value: "202.0" class java.lang.Double
 Cell Value: "2.0" class java.lang.Double
 ```
-One can easily make this behavior optional and move the definition of amendments into the property file (this is work in progress).
+One can easily make this behavior optional, turn the `TEST_ENVIRONMENT` envirnmant name a separate parameter or switch to store definitions of environment specifics into the property file (this is work in progress).
 Similar changes will be soon available to
 [testNg-DataProviders](https://github.com/sergueik/testng-dataproviders).

 ### Note